 Applications for student teaching/internship must be submitted to the Director of Clinical Practice no later than four weeks following the first day of classes in the semester prior to student teaching.

 Late applications cannot be guaranteed consideration.
 Before being officially admitted to student teaching or an internship, students must meet the following criteria:

-- 1. possess a grade point average of at least 2.5 in all coursework required for certification; - 2. pass PRAXIS II: Principles of Learning and Teaching (0622 or 5622); - 3. complete six hours of approved service; - 4. complete six hours of approved professional development; - 5. complete all coursework (with a grade of "C' or higher in all professional courses) complete all Transition II requirements.
-Note teaching: student no additional coursework may be taken without special permission of the department chair.
-Such permission is granted only in unusual internship: circumstances.
-Note for completing the two-semester internship, an intern may schedule three hours for each semester that he or she is enrolled in the internship; however, EDCI 4200 may not be taken during the last semester of the internship.
+- 1. possess a grade point average of at least 2.5 in all coursework required for certification; - pass PRAXIS II: Principles of Learning and Teaching (5622); - 3. complete all coursework (with a grade of "C' or higher in all professional courses) complete all Transition II requirements.
+Note student teaching: no additional coursework may be taken without special permission of the department chair.
+Such permission is granted only in unusual circumstances.
+Note for internship: completing the two-semester internship, an intern may schedule three hours for each semester that he or she is enrolled in the internship; however, EDCI 4200 may not be taken during the last semester of the internship.